This post contains affiliate links. As an Amazon Associate I earn from Qualifying purchases. Find out more in our disclosure.

 Temperature Rating: 15 degrees

-The Big Agnes Little Red camping sleeping bag for toddlers is a great sleeping bag if you want a sleeping bag that will last your child for several years.
-It can fit kids up until they are are 4’5”, so it should last for several years.
+The Big Agnes Little Red camping sleeping bag for toddlers is a great camping trip bag if you want a sleeping bag that will last your child for several years.
+It can fit kids up until they are are 4’5”, so it should last for several years of family camping.
 It’s a 15 degree toddler camping sleeping bag that’s a mummy bag style.
 I also love that it has an integrated pad sleeve since toddlers often wiggle off of their sleeping pad, making them both uncomfortable and colder while camping.
 To help keep your kids warm while camping it also includes a draft tube to help trap warm air, as well as a contoured hood to help keep their head warm.

 Cons: If you have a child who wiggles a lot while sleeping, they may slip out the top.
 Also, the size may be a little large for some toddlers, so they may not stay as warm in this sleeping bag.